saurabhhere/Calculator-app/README.md

 # CalculatorApp

-This is a Simple Calculator App using Javascript
+It is fully responsive Calculator made using simple HTML, CSS & Javascript. <br>
+You can also use Keyboard to enter number and perform basic Algerbraic operations.